techwriter-pl/techwriter-pl.github.io/blog/soap-rocznica/index.md

 ![](images/pawel.png)

-Cytując oryginalny podpis z wpisu na ówczesnej stronie soap!:
+Oryginalny podpis z ówczesnej strony soap!:

 > You can tell when a man is serious.